XQQGOODGIRL/csc418/grid_based_fluid/README.md

 ![Ellipsoid fluid example](data/ellipsoid_ex.jpg)

 ## TODO
-* Make it faaster and prettier!
+* Make it faaster and prettier and more interactive!!
 * Other advection algorithm
 * Level set and Signed distance
 * A fluid bunny